maxsonBraunLab/cutTag-pipeline/README.md

-aligned - sorted and aligned sample bam files callpeaks - the output of callpeaks.py with peak files and normalized bigwigs for each sample. counts - the raw counts for each mark over a consensus peak list deseq2 - the results of deseq2 fore each counts table (by mark) dtools - fingerprint plot data for multiqc to use fastp - adapter-trimmed FASTQ files (if adapter-trimming option is enabled in `config.yml`) fastqc - fastqc results
+aligned - sorted and aligned sample bam files callpeaks - the output of callpeaks.py with peak files and normalized bigwigs for each sample. counts - the raw counts for each mark over a consensus peak list

+deseq2 - the results of DESeq2 for each counts table (by mark).
+Note that because each input counts table is generated for consensus peak regions, DESeq2 normalizes these tables by counts in consensus peaks rather than by entire library size.

+diffbind - the results of Diffbind for each mark.
+Note that here, counts are normalized by entire library size rather than just counts in peaks.

+dtools - fingerprint plot data for multiqc to use fastp - adapter-trimmed FASTQ files (if adapter-trimming option is enabled in `config.yml`) fastqc - fastqc results